Assassination of Alexander II of Russia

 Alexander II had previously survived several attempts on his life, including the attempts by Dmitry Karakozov and Alexander Soloviev, the attempt to dynamite the imperial train in Aleksandrovsk (Zaporizhzhia), and the bombing of the Winter Palace in February 1880.
 The assassination is popularly considered to be the most successful action by the Russian nihilist movement of the 19th century.
+One of those linked to the assassination was Jewish; the assassination set off a wave of antisemitism and pogroms throughout the Russian Empire.

 Conspirators

 On 25–26 August 1879, on the anniversary of his coronation, the 22-member Executive Committee of Narodnaya Volya resolved to assassinate Alexander II in the hopes that it would precipitate a revolution.
 Over the subsequent year and a half, the various attempts on Alexander's life had ended in failure.
 The Committee then decided to assassinate Alexander II on his way back to the Winter Palace following his usual Sunday visit to the Mikhailovsky Manège.
 Andrei Zhelyabov was the chief organizer of the plot.
 The group had observed his routines for a couple of months and was able to deduce the alternate intentions of the entourage.
 They found that the Tsar would head for home either by going through Malaya Sadovaya Street or by driving along the Catherine Canal.
 If by the Malaya Sadovaya, the plan was to detonate a mine placed under the street.
 To further ensure the success of the plot, four bomb-throwers were to loiter at the corners of the street; after the explosion, all of them were to close in on the Tsar and use their bombs if necessary.
 If, in contrast, the Tsar passed by the canal, the bomb-throwers alone were to be relied upon.
 Ignacy Hryniewiecki (Ignaty Grinevitsky), Nikolai Rysakov, Timofey Mikhailov, and Ivan Yemelyanov had volunteered as bomb-throwers.

 The group opened a cheese store in the Eliseyev Emporium on Malaya Sadovaya Street, and used one of the rooms to dig a tunnel extending to the middle of the street, where they would lay large quantities of dynamite.
 The hand-held bombs were designed and manufactured chiefly by Nikolai Kibalchich.
 The night before the attack, Perovskaya along with Vera Figner (also one of seven women on the Executive Committee) helped assemble the bombs.

 Zhelyabov was to have directed the bombing, and he was supposed to assail Alexander II with dagger or pistol in case both the mine and the bombs were unsuccessful.
 When Zhelyabov was arrested two days prior to the attack, his wife Sophia Perovskaya took the reins.